tomkoptel/notes-vault/content/gradle-delegator/_index.md

 ---

-Calling `plugins {}` dynamically inside the script body, it would not work because the plugins must be applied at an earlier stage in the build lifecycle.
+Calling `plugins {}` dynamically inside the script body would not work because the plugins must be applied at an earlier stage in the build lifecycle.

 ```kotlin